1. Output Information

 Imputation is an adjustment process that is used to determine and assign replacement values to resolve problems of missing, invalid or inconsistent data.

-Secondly, statistical imputation was carried out using a nearest-neighbour imputation method where information from a donor record that had no errors or missing values was used to replace the missing values for a recipient record.
+The problem of missing data in the WAS is approached in two stages: first, a deductive imputation method, followed by a statistical method.
+Deductive imputation is applied where a missing or inconsistent value could be deduced with certainty.
+Secondly, statistical imputation is carried out using a nearest-neighbour imputation method where information from a donor record that had no errors or missing values is used to replace the missing values for a recipient record.
 In this approach, a donor is selected from a pool of potential donors with similar characteristics based on conditional probabilities.

 For longitudinal households, where an observed value is present in one wave but the other wave is missing and therefore requires imputation, an imputed value is drawn from a donor with reference to the observed value or is calculated based on observed relationships or ratios between variables in the donor record.
 The imputation is conducted under edit constraints to ensure that outliers and implausible relationships are not introduced into the data through the imputation process.